cgreenhalgh/fast-performance-demo/docs/designnotes.md

   - pin: room pin/password (default "")
   - name: control input name (required)
   - client: optional client identification
+  - other parameters will be passed through to muzicodes

 Note: the corresponding control input URL in muzicodes is "post:" concatenated with the specified name.

+Usage for MELD:
+- name = "meld.load"
+- meldcollection = (additional parameter) uri of collection of annotations for current/newly loaded piece
+- meldmei = (additional parameter) uri of MEI file for current/newloy loaded piece

 ### Pedal -> MELD interactions